 From a dietary perspective, the building blocks of muscle tissue – protein – is needed for preventing sarcopenia.
 According to Douglas Paddon-Jones, director of exercise studies for the General Clinical Research Center at the University of Texas Medical Branch in Galveston, insufficient protein, especially if accompanied by insufficient calories, can contribute to sarcopenia.

 Many older adults find it difficult to obtain enough high-quality protein from dietary sources.
-Most nutritionists agree that pea protein, which comes from the yellow spit pea,is the best form of protein because it is hypoallergenic and is easily digested and processed by your liver, since it contains absolutely no lactose or gluten.
-Thus, pea protein (the main ingredient in the superfood shake UltraNourish) is preferred for helping prevent muscle wasting.
+Most nutritionists agree that pea protein, which comes from the yellow split pea,is the best form of protein because it is hypoallergenic and is easily digested and processed by your liver, since it contains absolutely no lactose or gluten.
+Thus, pea protein is preferred for helping prevent muscle wasting.

 A particularly important decree for at-risk individuals, is to preserve the musculature you have.
 Sarcopenia frequently accompanies the bone loss that senior citizens are routinely screened for.
 Especially for those over age 50 who have a frail frame and manage advanced liver disease – do your part to prevent muscle mass loss.
 Prioritize a regular exercise program (both strength and cardiovascular aspects) and make sure you are feeding your muscles enough protein to build and repair muscle cells – because preventing sarcopenia is far easier than dealing with the consequences of muscle wasting.